nniiggeell/telegrambot/README.md

 # telegrambot

-This is a sentiment analysis Telegram bot that we created.
+This is a sentiment analysis Telegram bot that was created for phase 1 of Orbital.